KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Helpful Resource from Google Ventures: [Questions to Ask Before Starting User Research](http://www.gv.com/lib/questions-to-ask-before-starting-user-research)

 ## Reverse Engineering for Success
+* What does a successful national United Methodist Church look like?
+* Whom should the church reach?
+* How should the church reach them?

 ### [Google Trends Graph for Phrases "United Methodist Church" "LifeChurch" "The Bible App" "Upworthy"](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App%2C%20Upworthy&cmpt=q&tz=) from 2004 to 2015